SadToothpaste/gamedevDocumentation/Variables/Float.md

-Float [[variables]] can contain any number, including decimal placements.
+Float [[Variables]] can contain any number, including decimal placements.

 **Here is an example on how to define a float variable:**
 ```